 4. The documents are proofread by a separate party not involved in the translation

 5. The agency has a Project Manager who will be in touch with the client and will communicate the needs and modifications to the team

 6. The agency offers their clients a free translation test before any work is undertaken

-As a multilingual expert, HI-COM respects all these rules and more: we offer professional services in translation, interpreting and copywriting in more than 35 languages.
+As a multilingual expert, HI-COM respects all these rules and more: we offer professional services in translation, interpreting and copywriting in more than 40 language pairs.
 We are an International standard agency with headquarters in Shanghai.
-We specialize in the Chinese market, yet we have clients all over the world (Huawei, Nike, IE Business school, Auchan etc).
+We specialize in the Chinese market, yet we have clients all over the world.

 Still want to trudge through all the steps above on your quest for an efficient translation service?
 Why not send us a quick email instead, and we’ll take care of the rest!